Remington College lowers tuition by nearly 50% for Patient Care Technician program

 The program aims to prepare students for a career in healthcare as a patient care technician, nursing assistant or nurse aide in a retail pharmacy, hospital, nursing home or assisted living facility.

-For more information on the Nashville Patient Care Technician program, click here.
+For more information on the Knoxville Patient Care Technician program, click here.

 About Remington College